 - Candidates need not be members of the Society, but they must be resident in the UK.

-To make a nomination please contact the Board Administrator at [email protected] for further details, including the full criteria, and a link to the new electronic nomination form.
+To make a nomination please contact [email protected] for further details, including the full criteria, and a link to the new electronic nomination form.

-- Nominators must send a copy of what they judge to be the candidate's two most outstanding and significant publications to date.
+- Nominators must send copies of what they judge to be the candidate's two most outstanding and significant publications to date.

 |2019||Dr Stephen Fleming|